MNK-hub/root-shadow-kali/README.md

 ## ABOUT TOOL :

-Kalimux is a bash based script which automatically installs kali linux in termux without any issue and without root.
+root-shadow-kali is a bash based script which automatically installs kali linux in termux without any issue and without root.
 This tool works on both rooted Android device and Non-rooted Android device.

 ## AVAILABLE ON :